-- Notes will be taken at all meetings (e.g., Steering Committee, Watershed Group, working group, other public meetings) and made publicly available as soon as they are approved by the Steering Committee. - Participants and their affiliation will be included in the notes.
+- Notes will be taken at all meetings (e.g., Steering Committee, Watershed Group, working groups, other public meetings) and made publicly available as soon as they are approved by the Steering Committee.
+Notes shall be available to Steering Committee members when the agenda is posted and should be officially approved at the next meeting. - Participants and their affiliation will be included in the notes.